-The actuarial required contribution, determined this year based on the snapshot of the System taken on the valuation date of July 1, 2022, will change each year as the deferred investment experience is recognized and other experience (both investment and demographic) impacts the System.
-Therefore, the contribution rate is expected to change each year.
+The actuarial required contribution, determined this year based on the snapshot of the System taken on the valuation date of July 1, 2023, will change each year as the deferred investment experience is recognized and other experience (both investment and demographic) impacts the System.
+Therefore, the actuarial required contribution rate is expected to change each year.
 To the extent the difference between the actual and expected experience is significant, the change in the actuarial required contribution rate is also expected to change significantly.
-This volatility in the actuarial required contribution rate results in extreme volatility in the additional State contribution as it is leveraged since it is the difference between the actuarial contribution and all other financing sources.
+This volatility in the actuarial required contribution rate results can result in extreme volatility in the additional State contribution as it is leveraged since it is the difference between the actuarial contribution and all other financing sources.
+However, the payroll-related contribution rate created by the 2021 legislature is expected to reduce the likelihood of additional State contributions.